 EDIT: The results are in, and displayed below.
 We’ll keep you updated as to the final options . . .
 READ ON »

-Posted December 31, 2012 By: Former Writer
+Posted December 31, 2012 at 05:00 pm by Former Writer

 For some Motorola Droid RAZR owners out there, this Christmas was a very Merry one indeed.
 As it turns out, Verizon had accidentally flipped the update switch, and some owners got a very early update to Android 4.1.
 Unfortunately, the switch was flipped off eventually, but not before a good number of people got the update.
 Now, that build is available for developers and users to try out and work from.